vrm-c/vrm.dev/content/en/docs/univrm/gltf/gltf_about.md

 [^vrm_not_supported]: Not supported in VRM

-# glTF format outline
+## glTF format outline

-glTF format comprises two parts: a JSON scene description part and a binary part that records images and vertex arrays.
+glTF format comprises two parts: the JSON scene description part and the binary part (where images and vertex array buffers are stored).
 External binary data can be accessed by referencing Url or path.
 For glb format, it combines a JSON part and a binary part into one file.
 The binary data can be accessed via the offset into the buffer (byteOffset).
 For a program, it is easier to handle the glb format which is no need to access external files[^VRM_glb].

-[^VRM_glb]: glb is adopted in VRM.
+[^VRM_glb]: VRM adopts glb format

-# glb format
+## glb format

-A structure that has``Header part + Chunk parts``.
+A structure that consists of ``Header part + Chunk parts``.
 More specifically, it is``Header part + JSON CHUNk + BINARY CHUNK``.

 Header part